eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-archetype.md

 ```
 USAGE: DOCKER_PARAMS eclipse/che-cli:nightly archetype ACTION [PARAMETERS]

-Use an archetype to generate, build or run a custom che assembly
+Use an archetype to generate, build or run a custom Che assembly

 MANDATORY DOCKER PARAMETERS:
   -v <path>:/archetype        Local path where your custom assembly will be generated